 Almost all mini splits come with an installation kit including refrigerant pipes, drain hoses, cables and accessories.
 With a 3.5″ hole saw cutter, you are able to install a mini split in your garage within a day.

-Nevertheless, you can always put the mini split outdoor unit on the floor but make sure to prop it up using a concrete plinth or some sort of a base that can support the weight of the outdoor unit (~70 lbs).
+Nevertheless, if you decided to put the mini split outdoor unit on the floor, make sure you prop it up using a concrete plinth or some sort of a base that can support the weight of the outdoor unit (~70 lbs).

 Also, don't forget to check if you have any nearby power outlets for the mini split.
 Most of the time, a single phase 230V power is required to be connected to the mini split condenser.

 Then, using the communication cable that comes with the mini split that connects the indoor and outdoor unit, it is able to power the mini split air handler.